-But before the piercing of teeth and claws, ancient man probably strung together many things more easily managed, for instance berries, an advantage of which might be that such a necklace might, on occasion, serve as food, and birds' eggs or feathers-any of these may have been fastened together easily on a bit o sinew or vegetable fibre.
+But before the piercing of teeth and claws, ancient man probably strung together many things more easily managed, for instance berries, an advantage of which might be that such a necklace might, on occasion, serve as food, and birds' eggs or feathers-any of these may have been fastened together easily on a bit of sinew or vegetable fibre.

-Remains of these perishable materials do not of course exist now, but we can easily fir similar objects used by some or other of t many savage races which still inhabit t world.
-Many of the finer pieces of ornam made by savages are of considerable beauty, marvellously cleverly made.
-There are simple shell discs which must have been very difficult make without proper tools, bits of hard simulated the proper tools and pierced, teeth of all kinds most elaborated.

-and carefully knotted together, and in South America beautiful glittering circlets are made of beetles' wings.
-I believe it will be found. that necklaces were the first personal ornaments made: they are the easiest and the most obvious.
+Remains of these perishable materials do not of course exist now, but we can easily find similar objects used by some or other of the many savage races which still inhabit the world.
+Many of the finer pieces of ornament made by savages are of considerable beauty, and marvellously cleverly made.
+There are small shell discs which must have been very difficult to make without proper tools, bits of hard stone rubbed laboriously into some particular shape and pierced, teeth of all kinds most elaborately and carefully knotted together, and in South America beautiful glittering circlets are made of beetles' wings.
+I believe it will be found that necklaces were the first personal ornaments made; they are the easiest and the most obvious.
 No doubt a very early ornament and mark of dignity was a bright bird's feather stuck in the hair, but this of itself is so ornamental that it did not even need the small amount of intelligence requisite to string a row of limpet shells together.
 The love of primitive man for feathers stuck in his hair is evidently still strong among us-we now arrange certain feathers as marks of rank in the hats of all our great civil servants, in those of soldiers of highest rank, as well as in many regimental instances, and in the ceremonial hats worn by the knights of our several Knightly Orders.

 Neither do we even yet give up our liking for necklaces, as can be seen on any collar day at Court, when all the knights of high rank wear the collars, or necklaces, of their particular orders, and the Heralds their collars of "SS."
-Our high judges also, and mayors, and other municipal officials, could not appear on great occasions without their beautiful, or possibly beautiful, necklaces of gold, enamel, or jewels, and quite lately the "Victorian chain" has been instituted in connectio the Victorian Order.
-It is a small chain of gold, barred across at interva rose, shamrock, and thistle.
-It is worn the neck, and carries the cross of the O a pendant.
+Our high judges also, and mayors, and other municipal officials, could not appear on great occasions without their beautiful, or possibly beautiful, necklaces of gold, enamel, or jewels, and quite lately the "Victorian chain" has been instituted in connection with the Victorian Order.
+It is a small double chain of gold, barred across at intervals with rose, shamrock, and thistle.
+It is worn round the neck, and carries the cross of the Order as a pendant.

-As primitive man gradually acque greater command over the powers of his so more difficult work was done, and we last he found copper and found out to could melt it and hammer it out, a new this ingenuity and taste opened out; and of the forms of early ornaments of coppetin mixed, which we call bronze, are well of our highest admiration.
+As primitive man gradually acquired a greater command over the powers of his hand, so more difficult work was done, and when at last he found copper and found out that he could melt it and hammer it out, a new field for his ingenuity and taste opened out; and many of the forms of early ornaments of copper and tin mixed, which we call bronze, are well worthy of our highest admiration.

-The earlier pieces made were all metal time we come across inlays of pearl, glass, bone, and shell, and eventually costones and enamels.
+The earlier pieces made were all metal, but in time we come across inlays of pearl, amber, glass, bone, and shell, and eventually coloured stones and enamels.

-Gold belongs to what is called th Age-the age in which we now live-an it was first found by the men who were tomed to the management of bronze only, its numberless superior virtues mu soon have asserted themselves.
-Not a the lasting beauty of its colour, but a cause of its wonderful malleability and temper, gold has always been the fa metal for jewellers, both when used alone and as a setting for other materials.
+Gold belongs to what is called the Iron Age-the age in which we now live-and when it was first found by the men who were accustomed to the management of bronze or iron only, its numberless superior virtues must very soon have asserted themselves.
+Not only for the lasting beauty of its colour, but also because of its wonderful malleability and good temper, gold has always been the favourite metal for jewellers, both when used alone and as a setting for other materials.